ozshy/unbanked_pay/README.md

 # unbanked_pay

-Code for a paper titled: "Unbanked Consumers and How They Pay"
+Data and code for a 2023 paper titled: "Unbanked Consumers and How They Pay"

 By Claire Greene and Oz Shy